Maryland Alimony Lawyer

 In Maryland divorce, permanent alimony in your case does not guarantee “permanent” support.
 The law provides that if your ex-spouse undergoes a “substantial” change in their financial circumstance, they could ask for a modification of the terms of the alimony obligation.

 Generally, a change of status from employment to retirement means a significant change in income.
 However, this does not mean that if your ex-spouse loses their job, you would lose your alimony.
 There are still ways to ask the judge to set aside requests for alimony modification.
-An effective solution to this problem is to consult an experienced Maryland family law attorney.
+An effective solution to this problem is to consult a Maryland family law attorney.

-Should your spouse file for a motion to terminate or modify the terms of alimony obligation, you have two options to keep your existing alimony or spousal support payments.
+Should your spouse file for a motion to terminate or modify the terms of Maryland alimony obligation, you have two options to keep your existing alimony or spousal support payments.
 The first option is to prove to the court that your ex-spouse did not undergo or experience a “substantial” change in their financial circumstance.
 The second option is to convince the judge that even with the occurrence of a “substantial” change in circumstance, it would not result in a “harsh and equitable” result for your ex-spouse.

 Recently, we had a case in Montgomery County, which involved a man named Mark, who decided to retire from being a supervisor in his 60’s because of failing health.
 When he retired, Mark was earning $160,000 annually.
 He also had net assets amounting to almost $1.8 million.
 Susan, his ex-wife, was 62.
 The existing terms of the alimony stated that Susan would be receiving $3,200 every month and that she was entitled to the same amount even until Mark had died, she had remarried, or she had died.
 Mark argued that paying $3,200 monthly during his retirement is harsh and inequitable, claiming that he would be running out of money and exhaust all of his assets.